hillaryAHR/LIB-201/network-analysis.md

 ## Paths
 <p><img src="https://github.com/hillaryAHR/LIB-201/blob/main/network-analysis-lecture-files/Slide4.JPG" alt="example of a simple network with 6 nodes connected by 7 edges" width="" height="" /></p>

-Paths are the length from one node to the next.
+Paths are the length (in intervals) from one node to the next.
 In this image, the path length from Ben to Anna is 1, but the path length from Ben to Cara is 2, and so on.
 The average length of each path will tell us how _dense_ the network is, or in other words, how connected everyone is to each other.
 If everyone is connected to everyone by 1 path, the network is 100% dense!

 ...just a few more terms!
 Stick with me!...

 ## Check-in

-Click to login to Canvas and complete the <a href="https://muw.instructure.com/courses/19899/quizzes/78698">1.Network Analysis</a> check-in.
+Click to login to Canvas and complete the <a href="https://muw.instructure.com/courses/22335/quizzes/94001">1.Network Analysis</a> check-in.

 # 2. Analyzing relational data
 Did that phrase make your stomach turn?
 Don't worry!
 We are not actually doing math in this class, but we will be using mathematic concepts.
 We analyze networks by calculating the ways nodes influence each other.
 Let's break it down.